sasi-amodio/IR-project/README.md

 # Autonomous Driving Agent with Reinforcement Learning

 This project, developed for the Intelligent Robotics (IR) course at the university, implements an autonomous driving agent using reinforcement learning (RL) techniques within Unity's ML-Agents framework.
-The goal is to train the agent to navigate a racing track using machine learning algorithms, while avoiding collisions with walls or other agents.
+The goal is to train the agent to navigate a racing track using machine learning algorithms while avoiding collisions with walls or other agents.

 ![alt text](images/circuit.png)

 ## Project Overview

 The agent is based on a modular racing kit model, which allows for experimentation with complex movement mechanics.
-The task is non-competitive, where the primary goal is for the agent to complete the track, independent of other agents’ performances.
+The task is non-competitive, and the primary goal is for the agent to complete the track independently of other agents’ performances.

 Key components of the project include:

 - **Environment Setup**: A Unity-based track for training the agent to complete the course.
 - **Agent Design**: A model incorporating control systems and sensor setups for collision avoidance and navigation.
-- **Reinforcement Learning**: Using RL algorithms to train the agent, with a focus on Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) methods.
+- **Reinforcement Learning**: This involves using RL algorithms to train the agent, with a focus on Proximal Policy Optimization (PPO) and Soft Actor-Critic (SAC) methods.
 - **Sensor Integration**: Raycasting sensors for collision detection, guiding the agent’s movements with feedback to improve performance.